nazunalika/linux-guide-and-hints/source/el/openldap.rst

 .. note:: EL 9 OpenLDAP

    Enterprise Linux 9 has fully dropped OpenLDAP where there are no server packages normally built.
 In some EL distributions, openldap-servers is still built and provided in an extra repository.
 Rocky Linux 9 has openldap-servers in their plus repository.
+EPEL also has it available.

 Installation